johnmn3/cljs-thread/README.md

-# `inmesh`: `spawn`, `in`, `future` and `=>>`
+# `cljs-thread`: `spawn`, `in`, `future`, `pmap`, `pcalls`, `pvalues` and `=>>`

 ## _"One step closer to threads on the web"_

-`inmesh` makes using webworkers take less... work.
+`cljs-thread` makes using webworkers take less... work.
 Eventually, I'd like it to be able to minimize the amount of build tool configuration it takes to spawn workers in Clojurescript too, but that's a longer term goal.

-When you spawn a node, it automatically creates connections to all the other nodes, creating a fully connected mesh - thus the term `inmesh`.
+When you `spawn` a node, it automatically creates connections to all the other nodes, creating a fully connected mesh.

-The `in` macro then abstracts over the message passing infrastructure, allowing you to do work on threads in a manner similar to what you would experience with threads in other languages.
+The `in` macro then abstracts over the message passing infrastructure, with implicit binding conveyance and blocking semantics, allowing you to do work on threads in a manner similar to what you would experience with threads in Clojure and other languages. `cljs-thread` provides familiar constructs like `future`, `pmap`, `pcalls` and `pvalues`.
+For transducing over large sequences in parallel, the `=>>` thread-last macro is provided.

 ## Getting Started